maswin312/music-map-streamlit/README.md

-# Streamlit Games Recommender
+# Streamlit Music Map Predictor
-A Simple streamlit app for games recommender
+A Simple streamlit app for predict user adopter or not adopter